sumbach/modern-cljs/doc/tutorial-19.md

 Clojars offers two repositories, [Classic][25] and [Releases][26].
-The Classic repository, which is the one we're going to use, has no restrictions and anyone may publish a lib into it.
+The Classic repository, which is the one we're going to use, has no restrictions and anyone may publish a lib to it.

-That said, if you want to push your own version of somebody else's lib, which is our case, you should qualify the project name by putting `org.clojars.<your-username>/` in front of the project name in its `project.clj` file.
+That said, if you want to push your own version of someone else's lib, which is our case, you should qualify the project name by putting `org.clojars.<your-username>/` in front of the project name in its `project.clj` file.